Welcome to Literacy Foundation for Children News

 Did you know that donations to the Foundation are tax deductible?

 Consider making a donation to help a child with a learning disability.
 As the Foundation is run soley by volunteers the administrative costs are very minimal, so we are glad to say that the vast majority of all donations and funds raised are distributed to the families of children requiring support.

 Make a Donation at GiveNow

-The Foundation is now listed with Containers for Change.
+The Foundation is now listed with Containers for Change; we’re just waiting on our listing as a charity on their website to be finalised.
 If you would like to donated your unwanted bottles and cans to creative positive change, you can include the code C10240836 when you drop off your bottles and cans to a recycle location.

 If you found these articles helpful, subscribe to Literacy Foundation for Children News.